 - Catch a glimpse of the building used in Boston Legal and Ally McBeal

 - Get insider information on the secrets behind filming The Heat, Mystic River, Legally Blonde, Fever Pitch, 21, and Gone Baby Gone

 What You’ll See On Tour

 Take the ultimate tour of Beantown with On Location Tours' Boston TV & Movie Sites Bus Tour.
 More than your average Boston sightseeing expedition, all of our unique TV & movie tours are led by local actors who will provide behind-the-scenes filming details and endless entertainment knowledge.

-While touring Boston with On Location Tours, you'll see filming locations from TV shows and movies such as The Departed, Good Will Hunting, Cheers, The Town, Legally Blonde, Ally McBeal, Mystic River, Boston Legal, Knight & Day, 21, Fever Pitch, Gone Baby Gone and more!
+While touring Boston with On Location Tours, you'll see filming locations from TV shows and movies such as American Hustle, The Heat, The Departed, Good Will Hunting, Cheers, The Town, Legally Blonde, Ally McBeal, Mystic River, Boston Legal, Knight & Day, 21, Fever Pitch, Gone Baby Gone and more!